ofek/bit/docs/source/guide/keys.rst

 will use Bitcoin's test network where coins have no value.
 As such, the derived address will also be different.

+Further, there are 2 kinds of `multisignature`_ keys: :class:`~bit.MultiSig` and :class:`~bit.MultiSigTestnet`.
+They incorporate a private key class from above into a multisignature contract.

 Creation
 --------